Diversity and Inclusion

 - Hiring and developing high performance talent

-- Conduct diversity promotion training for both new graduates and experienced hires
+- Conduct diversity training to new graduates and lateral hires

 - Implement sponsorship programs aimed to advance women to senior management positions